Non-player character (NPC)

 Types of non-player characters

-Non-player characters can be categorized into various types based on their functions and behaviors.
+Non playable characters can be categorized into various types based on their functions and behaviors.
 Some common types include quest givers, who provide players with tasks to complete; vendors, who sell items or services; and enemies, who pose challenges to the player.

-Other types of NPCs include allies, who assist the player in their tasks; bystanders, who populate the game world but do not interact with the player; and story characters, who play significant roles in the game's narrative.
-Each type of NPC contributes to the game's overall complexity and immersion, creating a dynamic and interactive environment for the player.
+Other types of NPCs include allies, who assist the player in their tasks; bystanders, who populate the game world but do not interact with the player; and story characters, who play significant roles in the game’s narrative.
+Each type of NPC contributes to the game’s overall complexity and immersion, creating a dynamic and interactive environment for the player.
+The term ‘npc wojak’ emerged from 4chan and Reddit as a means to criticize individuals perceived to lack original thought, particularly targeting liberal viewpoints.
+This meme has transcended its initial political context and is now used in various situations to convey similar implications about conformity and lack of individuality.

-Designing non-player characters
+Designing non-player characters in role playing games

 Designing NPCs also involves considering the player’s perspective.
 How will the player interact with this character?
 What emotions should this character evoke in the player?
 How will this character contribute to the player’s overall gaming experience?
 These are some of the questions that designers must consider when creating non-player characters.

-Non-player characters and cybersecurity
+Non-player characters and cybersecurity in video games

 For instance, hackers can manipulate NPCs to perform actions that they are not supposed to, such as attacking players without provocation or distributing items that they should not have.
 This can disrupt the game’s balance, ruin the player’s experience, and potentially lead to financial loss for the game’s developers.